youssefarag2/Taskify/README.md

 ```bash
 npm install
 ```
-##Running the Application
+## Running the Application

-in the roo directory run:
+in the root directory run:
 ```bash
 npm run dev
 ```